mudspringhiker/identification_of_fraud_from_Enron_emails/README.md

 - Naive Bayes
 - AdaBoost

 I then tried to optimize these classifiers, using the method described below.
-But in the end, I chose AdaBoostClassifier, which gave me the highest scores using the tester.py program provided to measure the algorithm's accuracy, precision and recall.
+But in the end, I chose AdaBoostClassifier, together with MinMaxScaler and SelectKBest, which gave me the highest scores using the tester.py program provided to measure the algorithm's accuracy, precision and recall.

 ***4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric item: “tune the algorithm”]***